 To prepare your photos effectively for print, you’ll need to bear in mind the specifications of file formatting when you send your photos off to the printers.
 Think of your printer as a partner who’s there to meet your needs.
 But in turn, you need to deliver your photos to them with the appropriate print file specifications.
 Each online printer will have their own instructions on file formats for you to follow, but here are some general tips.

 Open formats such as Microsoft Word, Adobe InDesign, Illustrator or Photoshop are typically not accepted by printers, as they can cause a number of problems down the line.
-For many printers, it’s advisable to send uncompressed TIFF files or JPEG images.
+For many large format photo printers, it’s advisable to send uncompressed TIFF files or JPEG images.

 One of the key differences between a digital photo and a printed photo is the color mode.
-Any printed image using the offset printing processes will use the CMYK color mode, whereas screens and electronic devices use the RGB color mode, which is exclusive to digital.
+Any printed image using the offset printing processes will use the CMYK color mode, whereas Adobe RGB monitors and electronic devices use the RGB color mode, which is exclusive to digital.

 This means that as your photo passes from its digital form (on screen) to its physical form (in print) the colors will change.
 As a result, you will need to account for the conversion of color by adjusting the color mode before you print.
 This is called color management.

 Converting from RGB to CMYK is easy, and necessary.
-But many people don’t do it, and are surprised to find that their photos have been printed in a strange coloration as a result.
+But many people don’t do it and view photos on a matter monitor, are surprised to find that their photos have been printed in a strange coloration as a result.
 When viewing your photos on your computer, you can set the color mode to CMYK in Photoshop.
 This will offer you a digital rendering of your printed image in CMYK, giving you a preview of how it will look when it comes to print.
 You will then have to edit the colors to account for the transition.

 You can do this using the Gamut warning tool in Photoshop, which will automatically highlight problematic colors.
 If a color is not recognizable within the CMYK color space, printers use the expression “out of gamut.”
 Once your photo looks perfect in the CMYK mode, it is ready to print.